-These are extremely unhealthy food choices and could damage our immune systems.
+These are incredibly unhealthy food choices and could damage our immune systems.

-One reason could be is we don’t feed our body enough Vitamin C.
+One reason could be we don’t feed our body enough Vitamin C.

 Men should consume at least 90 mg and women around 75 mg of Vitamin C in their diets every day.